Health / Medical Psychology Books

 Details the theory and clinical application of CBT for chronic disorders and illness, such as fatigue, pain, sleep disturbance, and gastrointestinal dysfunction.
 An excellent book for medical psychologists and physicians.

-Details the link between the gut and immune system and Autism, Attention Deficit Disorder, and Several Other Syndromes.
-Provides a detailed treatment plan designed to help the person detoxify and the brain to develop and function properly.
+Details the link between the gut and immune system and Autism, Attention Deficit Disorder (ADD / ADHD), and several other syndromes.
+The author also provides a detailed detox treatment plan designed to help the brain to develop and function properly.
+Alan Fisher, PhD, a BMED Report contributor, provided a book review of this title here.

 Absolutely essential book to better understand psychophysiology and the major systems, such as the autonomic nervous system, gastrointestinal system, and cardiac system.
 This is geared toward psychologists and not a medical textbook.
 Also includes excellent information on various forms of biofeedback.
 Close to a 1000 pages so considered a reference manual.